Inside the Moment Drew Scott and Linda Phan’s ‘Epic’ First Dance Went Off the Rails

 Drew Scott and Linda Phan‘s choreographed first dance extravaganza didn’t go exactly as planned on their wedding day.

-The newlyweds, who tied the knot in front of 300 guests in a magical Italian ceremony on Saturday, had some help from the pros when it came time to putting together their dance floor debut.
+The newlyweds, who tied the knot in front of 300 guests in a magical Italian ceremony on Saturday, had some help from the pros when it came time to put together their dance floor debut.
 Scott called on his Dancing with the Stars partner, Emma Slater, and her new husband, Sasha Farber, to choreograph a four-part showcase featuring a mash-up of styles and songs.

 The first snag (which turned out to be a surprise wedding gift from the groom!) hit just as the pair prepared to take the floor, and Scott’s friend, YouTube dance-fitness star Caleb Marshall, grabbed the mic.